Australia Driving Guide 2021

 - Don’t drink and drive

 Do not do these things when driving in Australia!
-We all know the basics: use your seatbelt, stop at red lights, avoid speeding, don’t drink and drive, don’t use phones while driving - but there are a few rules that are not so obvious.
+You all know the basics: use your seatbelt, stop at red traffic lights, avoid speeding, don’t drink and drive, don’t use phones while driving - but there are a few rules that are not so obvious.